yanxingjianken/yanxingjianken.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student in Atmosphere Science at the [EAPS](https://eaps.mit.edu/) department of [Massachusetts Institute of Technology](https://www.mit.edu/), advised by [Talia Tamarin-Brodsky](https://taliatamarin.wixsite.com/taliatamarin).
+My office is at 54-1623A.
 I obtained my Bachelor's degree in Mathematics from the [Courant Institute](https://cims.nyu.edu/dynamic/) of [New York University](https://www.nyu.edu/).
 I also received a minor in French Studies from [NYU College of Art and Science](https://as.nyu.edu/departments/french.html) and am a member of [Pi Delta Phi](https://www.pideltaphi.org/).

 I have previously matriculated at [Sidwell Friends School](https://www.sidwell.edu), [High School Affiliated to Fudan University](https://www.fdfz.cn/), and [Shanghai World Foreign Language Academy](https://www.wflms.cn/site/site2/index.html).
 I am originally from [Shanghai, China](https://yanxingjianken.github.io/A_Midsummer_Shanghai_Dream/).